Skip to content

 What makes a computer monitor better than a TV and perhaps expensive?
 Because of just a few things.
 A computer monitor is made keeping “work/gaming” in mind.
 Whereas, a tv, is meant for leisure/entertainment.

-For any professional work, maybe photo/video editing, reading emails, working on PDFs, doing split-screen for Word documents, gaming for fun or serious in fast pace shooters you need a higher PPI and faster refresh rate.
+For any professional work, maybe photo/video editing, reading emails, working on PDFs, doing split-screen for Word documents, gaming for fun or serious in fast-paced shooters you need a higher PPI and faster refresh rate.

 Getting a TV with PPI and above 60 HZ refresh rate under 20000 Rs is not possible.
 Hence, now will need to try UHD or OLED TVs that will give monitors like PPI and refresh rate.
 So now you know where the cost-cutting is done.